olcf/hands-on-with-summit/challenges/OpenMP_Basics/README.md

 default(none)
 ```

 The `default` clause allows you to set the default value of privacy for variables.
 If set to `default(shared)`, then all variables will be assumed shared - but can be overridden by a separate `private` clause for specific variables.
 The default could also be set to e.g., `default(private)`.
-But many programmers prefer to set `default(none)` so that all variables must be manually declared as `shared`, `private` or otherwise.
+But many programmers prefer to set `default(none)` so that all variables must be manually declared as `shared`, `private`, or otherwise.

 ### Compile and Run the Code